langwatch/data-simulator/README.md

 # Data Simulator

-`data-simulator` is a lightweight Python library for generating synthetic datasets of queries and documents from your own corpus — perfect for testing, evaluating, or fine-tuning RAG and retrieval systems.
+`data-simulator` is a lightweight Python library for generating synthetic datasets from your own corpus — perfect for testing, evaluating, or fine-tuning LLM Applications.

-Just pass in your documents, and it will:
+## Motivation

+**The Problem**: Building high-quality synthetic datasets for LLM applications is challenging.
+Most approaches treat all documents equally, but real-world document collections are messy:

+- Corporate documents filled with boilerplate legal text
+- Technical manuals with irrelevant metadata sections
-- Filter out noisy or irrelevant content
+- Knowledge bases containing outdated or placeholder content

+When you generate synthetic queries from these unfiltered documents, you end up with:

+1. **Unrealistic queries** that don't reflect what users actually ask
+2. **Distorted benchmarks** that don't measure what matters in production
+3. **Development time wasted** chasing improvements that won't impact real users

+**The Solution**: Data Simulator takes a different approach:

+- **Smart filtering** removes low-value content before query generation
-- Generate realistic queries grounded in your use case
+- **Context-aware prompting** creates queries aligned with your specific use case
-- Return high-quality, ready-to-use query-doc pairs
+- **Complete triplets** provide document-query-answer combinations for end-to-end testing

+The result?
+A synthetic dataset that actually represents how your system will be used in the real world, leading to meaningful improvements in your LLM applications.

 ---